OCamlPro/liquidity/docs/sphinx/src/tutorial/tutorial.rst

  | Right of ``right

-All occurrences of these variants should be constrained with type annotations::
+Occurrences of these variants may optionally be constrained with type annotations::

  let x = (Left 3 : (int, string) variant) in